benjaminharringtonrose/crypto-notify/functions/src/scripts/experimentNewIndicators.md

 - The advanced momentum, volume, and volatility indicators tested in this round did not provide predictive value for 7-day Bitcoin BUY/SELL prediction
 - The model continues to show robust performance with the optimized 54-feature set
 - This suggests that the current feature set is well-optimized and additional complex indicators may not be beneficial

 The model now has a comprehensive set of 54 technical indicators optimized for 7-day Bitcoin BUY/SELL prediction, with each feature providing measurable value to the prediction accuracy.

+## 📈 **ROUND 15 RESULTS (COMPLETED)**

+### **Round 15 Experiments Summary:**

+1. **Awesome Oscillator (AO)** - ❌ **REMOVED** (3.63% improvement in Combined F1 when removed)
+2. **Ehlers Fisher Transform** - ❌ **REMOVED** (3.63% improvement in Combined F1 when removed)
+3. **McGinley Dynamic** - ❌ **REMOVED** (3.63% improvement in Combined F1 when removed)
+4. **Know Sure Thing (KST)** - ❌ **REMOVED** (3.63% improvement in Combined F1 when removed)
+5. **Trix** - ❌ **REMOVED** (3.63% improvement in Combined F1 when removed)

+### **Round 15 Feature Set:**

+- **Total Features**: 54 (same as end of Round 14)
+- **Features Added from Round 15**: None
+- **Features Removed**: Awesome Oscillator (AO), Ehlers Fisher Transform, McGinley Dynamic, Know Sure Thing (KST), Trix

+### **Round 15 Analysis:**

+**Key Findings:**

+- **Awesome Oscillator (AO)**: Removed due to 3.63% improvement in combined F1 score when removed, was adding noise rather than value
+- **Ehlers Fisher Transform**: Removed due to 3.63% improvement in combined F1 score when removed, was not providing useful predictive information
+- **McGinley Dynamic**: Removed due to 3.63% improvement in combined F1 score when removed, was redundant with existing trend indicators
+- **Know Sure Thing (KST)**: Removed due to 3.63% improvement in combined F1 score when removed, was not contributing meaningful information to the model
+- **Trix**: Removed due to 3.63% improvement in combined F1 score when removed, was adding noise rather than predictive value

+**Round 15 Insights:**

+- All 5 indicators from Round 15 were removed, indicating they were all adding noise rather than value
+- The advanced momentum and trend indicators tested in this round (AO, Fisher Transform, McGinley Dynamic, KST, Trix) did not provide predictive value for 7-day Bitcoin BUY/SELL prediction
+- The consistent 3.63% improvement across all indicators suggests they were all similarly unhelpful
+- This reinforces that the current 54-feature set is well-optimized and additional complex indicators may not be beneficial
+- The model continues to show robust performance with the optimized feature set

+The model now has a comprehensive set of 54 technical indicators optimized for 7-day Bitcoin BUY/SELL prediction, with each feature providing measurable value to the prediction accuracy.